Get started by searching below:

 Does every state have an ombudsman program?

-Yes.
-Each state has its own long-term care ombudsman office, as do Guam, the District of Columbia, and Puerto Rico.
+Yes, each state has its own long-term care ombudsman office, as do Guam, the District of Columbia, and Puerto Rico.

 An official ombudsman for each state oversees staff and volunteers who work to improve residents’ care.

-How do I report a nursing home for negligence?
+How can I report nursing home abuse?

 After contacting an ombudsman for nursing home negligence, you may also want to connect with a nursing home abuse lawyer.